Types of Degrees Precision Production Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Precision Production.
-About 0.4% of those with this major are international students.
+Precision Production appeals to people across the globe.
+About 0.3% of those with this major are international students.

 How Much Do Precision Production Majors Make?